QwikDev/qwik/src/core/component/README.md

 1. The state of the Qwik Component serializes into the DOM attributes:
 1. Qwik Components can rehydrate on the client out of order:
 1. Qwik Components lazy load their behavioral handlers:
-1. Qwik Components declare listeners (both event and broadcasts) declaratively
+1. Qwik Components declare listeners (both event and broadcasts) declaratively:

 ## SSR